 Land stated that such a move would have a trickle effect on voters who are opposed to abortion.
 It "would deactivate some pro-life activists and contributors into being mere voters, and some mere voters into being fishermen."

-Fishermen don't vote, says Land, and others agree.
+Fisherman don't vote, says Land and others agree.

 "They'd sit on their hands," Fox News host and former GOP presidential contender Mike Huckabee said of his fellow social conservatives.
 "Absolutely they will."

-"At a time when the women's vote is in play, she could have a real impact with women voters," Fox news reported, adding that it would be "sending a strong message to the Obama campaign that Republicans oppose the kind of cradle-to-grave policies the president has advanced in the name of 'protecting' women."
+"At a time when the women's vote is in play, she could have a real impact with women voters," Fox news reports adding that it would be "sending a strong message to the Obama campaign that Republicans oppose the kind of cradle-to-grave policies the president has advanced in the name of "protecting" women."